Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: Discussion

 Our simulation results are in line with the intuitive appeal of the SPx approach, and its performance is strong except when its prior assumptions are badly violated and the historical data are by no means useful.
 Aside from this exception, it produces more or similarly accurate estimates of the new trial's control group rate and treatment effect while substantially reducing the control group size.
 We recommend that trialists concerned with dramatically unfavorable scenarios include these in their design simulations and tune the prior or decision rules accordingly as is standard practice.

-More generally, trialists wanting to prospectively calibrate the borrowing/no-borrowing tradeoff (i.e. power/Type I error tradeoff) for a specific planned trial may find the best success in tuning one of two method parameters.
+More generally, trialists wanting to prospectively calibrate the borrowing/no-borrowing tradeoff (i.e. power/Type I error tradeoff) for a specific planned trial may find the best success in tuning one of several key parameters of the method.
 First, they may experiment with increasing or decreasing $p_{ind}$, the prior probability of the no-borrowing submodel, as we do in Table S1.
+They may also consider making $p_{hist}$ and $p_{reg}$ unequal if one of these submodels is less suited for scenarios they are concerned about.
 Alternatively, they may experiment with changing the decision rule threshold $q_{positive}$ or $q_{clinical}$ for the trial's final treatment effect inference in equations (2) or (3), which would not require new simulation for each value if MCMC output has been saved.
 Both reducing $p_{ind}$ and $q_{clinical}$ or $q_{positive}$ would reduce Type I error at the cost of also reducing power.
+Further, it may be desirable to tune the values $n^c_{max}$, $\gamma_{max}$, and $\gamma_{min}$ in the adaptive design in order to achieve specific practical constraints or operating characteristics.

 In general, a variety of factors impact whether a trial setting is likely to benefit and safely reduce control group size by using SPx.
 The greatest benefit will come when the historical and new trials share data on group-level covariates that are strongly predictive of response rates and when there are enough historical trials to estimate this regression relationship with reasonable accuracy.
 This may include heavily studied disease areas and drugs (e.g. pembrolizumab) or those where treatments and outcomes have been slow to change (e.g. newly diagnosed glioblastoma).